Plan with a people strategy in 2023.

 The People & Workplace team at Personio includes HR, internal IT, and Office Management.
 Amongst those three sub-teams, coordination and smooth people processes have only become more important in our work.

-That’s why, in 2022, we’re putting even more focus on tying together people processes through People Workflow Automation as a key lever.
+That’s why, in 2021, we put even more focus on tying together people processes through People Workflow Automation as a key lever.
 This isn’t to simply ensure that processes run, but that they run smoothly while maximising our productivity.

 This pays directly into our HR strategy: Not only will the people experience in our teams be improved.
 Automated workflows will also give them more time for value-adding opportunities, such as promoting employee wellbeing or helping our leaders manage hybrid teams.